Participation in the in-person Residency is central to the AHOS education.

 Residency is held at the Antiochian Village in western Pennsylvania, USA

-NEW STUDENTS: In-person participation in a one- or two-week Residency is required of all students at the START of their first year of study (length of Residency depends on the particular program - see below).
+NEW STUDENTS: In-person participation in a one- or two-week Residency is required of all students at the START of their first year of study.
+Length and frequency of Residency depends on the particular program - see below.
 Residency is considered the official start of the academic year and in-person participation is expected of all students.

 CONTINUING STUDENTS: For two years during the Covid-19 pandemic, exceptions were made while virtual attendance at a “Residency” was allowed (2020 and 2021).
 However, AHOS has returned to the in-person Residency experience.
-Thus, students who attended a “virtual Residency” in 2020 or 2021, but took a Leave of Absence and/or did not complete the required courses in the year following that Residency, need to attend the in-person Residency at the start of the year when they plan to resume their studies.
+Thus, students who attended a “virtual Residency” in 2020 and/or 2021, but who had an interruption in their course sequence in the year following that Residency, must attend the in-person Residency at the start of the year when they plan to resume (or complete) their studies.
+These students must confirm with the Registrar and the Residency Director as to which week of Residency to attend.
 Residency is considered the official start of the academic year and in-person participation is expected of all students.

 In addition to online courses, all programs require students to participate in the in-person Residency, during which time students and faculty gather for intensive study, daily church services, meals and fellowship at the Antiochian Village Conference & Retreat Center.
 Located in the Laurel Highlands of western Pennsylvania, this beautiful facility includes comfortable accommodations, delicious food prepared on-site, a theological library, chapel, museum, bookstore, and scenic Meditation Trail.